 Historically, new models of computing have tended to emerge every 10–15 years: mainframes in the 60s, PCs in the late 70s, the internet in the early 90s, and smartphones in the late 2000s.
 Each computing model enabled new classes of applications that built on the unique strengths of the platform.
 For example, smartphones were the first truly personal computers with built-in sensors like GPS and high-resolution cameras.
 Applications like Instagram, Snapchat, and Uber/Lyft took advantage of these unique capabilities and are now used by billions of people.

-Although the Bitcoin whitepaper is now almost 10 years old, we believe we are still early in the crypto movement.
-The infrastructure needs to be improved and the applications are difficult for non-early adopters to use.
-Many crypto applications still get dismissed as toys.
-We believe this will change quickly.
-For one, crypto is purely a software movement and doesn’t depend on a hardware buildout, in contrast to, say, the internet, which required laying cables and building cell towers.
+Although the Bitcoin whitepaper is now more than 10 years old, we believe we are still early in the crypto movement.
+Crypto is purely a software movement and doesn’t depend on a hardware buildout, in contrast to, say, the internet, which required laying cables and building cell towers.
 Second, the space is developing extremely rapidly, partly because the code, data, and knowledge is largely open source, and partly because of the increasing inflow of talent.

 Finally, we are optimistic because we are deep believers in the power of software.
 Software is simply the encoding of human thought, and as such has an almost unbounded design space.
 We find ourselves consistently surprised and excited by the wide variety of creative crypto ideas we encounter.
 For those of us who have been involved in software for a long time, it feels like the early days of the internet, web 2.0, or smartphones all over again.

-a16z crypto is a $350M venture fund that will invest in crypto companies and protocols.
-Our fund is designed to include the best features of traditional venture capital, updated to the modern crypto world:
+a16z crypto has more than $3B under management across three funds, investing in crypto companies and protocols.
+Our funds are designed to include the best features of traditional venture capital, updated to the modern crypto world:

 - We provide operational support to entrepreneurs.
-Our crypto investments have access to the same 80+ person a16z operating teams as do our non-crypto investments.
-Our operating teams have deep expertise in executive and technical recruiting, regulatory affairs, communications and marketing, and general startup management.
+Our crypto investments have access to a dedicated a16z crypto operating team as well as the firm’s full team.
+Our operating teams have deep expertise in executive and technical recruiting, regulatory affairs, communications and marketing, network governance, and general startup management.
 We are responsible participants in the governance of companies and the governance of networks.

 - We are flexible with respect to stage, asset type, and geography.
-One reason we created a new fund is to have maximum flexibility.
-We invest at all stages, from early stage projects to fully developed later-stage networks like Bitcoin and Ethereum.
-We’ll invest in traditional financial instruments like equity or convertible notes, and new instruments including the direct purchase of coins/tokens.
-Crypto is a global phenomenon, with great projects all around the world, and we’ll invest accordingly.
+We invest at all stages, from early stage projects to fully developed later-stage networks.
+We’ll invest in traditional financial instruments like equity or convertible notes, and new instruments including the direct purchase of tokens.
+Crypto is a global phenomenon, and we invest everywhere.

 Any investments or portfolio companies mentioned, referred to, or described on this page are not representative of all investments in vehicles managed by a16z and there can be no assurance that the investments will be profitable or that other investments made in the future will have similar characteristics or results.
+Exits include current and former a16z portfolio companies which have been acquired as well as companies which have undergone an initial public offering or direct public offering of shares.
+Certain publicly traded companies on this list may still be held in Andreessen Horowitz funds.
 A list of investments made by funds managed by a16z is available here: https://a16z.com/investments/.
-Excluded from this list are investments and certain publicly traded cryptocurrencies/ digital assets for which the issuer has not provided permission for a16z to disclose publicly.
+Excluded from this list are investments for which the issuer has not provided permission for a16z to disclose publicly as well as unannounced investments in publicly traded digital assets.
+Further, the list of investments is updated monthly and as such may not reflect most recent a16z investments.
 Past results of Andreessen Horowitz’s investments, pooled investment vehicles, or investment strategies are not necessarily indicative of future results.